-The first thing a landlord wants to see is that you are a qualified and serious candidate.
+The first thing a landlord wants to see is that you are a serious and qualified candidate.
 Why would he/she entertain any offers or begin negotiating prices with you before even knowing if you’d make a good tenant?
 Requests to discount or negotiate the rent are almost always dismissed unless accompanied by a completed rental application and supporting paperwork.
 Make sure you have your paperwork (PropertyClub's NYC apartment application checklist) in order before starting to see apartments.
-This way you’ll be prepared to act quickly if something catches your eye.
+This way, you’ll be prepared to act quickly if something catches your eye.
 If you’re worried about paying application fees before an offer is accepted, ask to submit an offer along with some paperwork showing your employment status and income.
-This way you’ll prove to the landlord that you are a serious candidate with a genuine intent to rent the apartment.
-If an offer is accepted be prepared to leave a “Good Faith Deposit” with the landlord while your application is being considered and the lease being prepared.
+This way, you’ll prove to the landlord that you are a serious candidate with a genuine intent to rent the apartment.
+If an offer is accepted, be prepared to leave a “Good Faith Deposit” with the landlord while your application is being considered and the lease being prepared.

 Pay Your Rent Upfront

 Offer to pay your rent up-front.
-If the building isn't rent-stabilized and the land can accept up-front payment it can usually lead to a decent saving for you.
-Large landlords might only give you a small 2-3% discount for paying up-front, but smaller landlords may offer a larger discount as high as 5 or even 10% off the yearly rent.
+If the building isn't rent-stabilized and the land can accept up-front payment, it can usually lead to a decent saving for you.
+Large landlords might only give you a small 2-3% discount for paying up-front, but smaller landlords may offer a more considerable discount as high as 5 or even 10% off the yearly rent.

 Rent a condo

 If you rent in a condo, you'll likely be renting directly from an individual unit owner, and you'll have more negotiating power.
 Remember that condos usually come with higher move-in, application, and brokerage fees, so the price is generally lower on a per month basis to take into account those costs.